prof-rossetti/my-banner-rb/README.md

 }
 ```

-As long as your schedule data resembles the structure above and reflects the contents of your schedule page, you are ready to use this program to [Generate Google Calendar Events](#Generate-Google-Calendar-Events) and/or [Generate Google Sheet Gradebook Files](#Generate-Google-Sheet-Gradebook-Files).
+As long as your schedule data resembles the structure above and reflects the contents of your schedule page, you are ready to use this program to [Generate Google Calendar Events](#Generating-Google-Calendar-Events) and/or [Generate Google Sheet Gradebook Files](#Generating-Google-Sheet-Gradebook-Files).

-### Generate Google Calendar Events
+### Generating Google Calendar Events

 For the program to issue requests to the Google Calendar API, it needs the credentials of a Google APIs client application that has access to the Google Calendar API.
 From the [Google Calendar API quickstart guide](https://developers.google.com/calendar/quickstart/ruby), click "Enable the Calendar API" and follow the instructions to create a new app and generate new credentials.
 Download the resulting credentials file and move it into this repo at: **auth/calendar_credentials.json**.